thegetty/terracottas/source/views/discussion/discussion-a.md

 unknown, the otherness that extends beyond the limits of humanity.[^24]

-If the central character in the Getty group represents a deceased person who has been assimilated to the wise or skilled Orpheus, the two Sirens would find a consistent placement beside him and be assimilated with him *sub specie aeternitatis.* With the harmonious sounds of his musical instrument, he can not only triumph over wild creatures of an ambiguous nature but also, through the wisdom or skill and harmony evoked by the sound of the kithara, he can successfully face the final voyage and achieve eternal salvation.
-In this context, the depiction of the Sirens in an outdoor setting, perched on rocks, harks back to literary tradition and such works as the *Argonautica* of Apollonios of Rhodes, where in the contest between Orpheus and the Sirens there is an emphasis
+If the central character in the Getty group represents a deceased person who has been assimilated to the wise or skilled Orpheus, the two sirens would find a consistent placement beside him and be assimilated with him *sub specie aeternitatis.* With the harmonious sounds of his musical instrument, he can not only triumph over wild creatures of an ambiguous nature but also, through the wisdom or skill and harmony evoked by the sound of the kithara, he can successfully face the final voyage and achieve eternal salvation.
+In this context, the depiction of the sirens in an outdoor setting, perched on rocks, harks back to literary tradition and such works as the *Argonautica* of Apollonios of Rhodes, where in the contest between Orpheus and the Sirens there is an emphasis